lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 `<resource placeholders>`

-Within any textual field you can embed:
+Within any commmand's textual field you can embed:

 -   `<audio.mp3,80>` — plays audio at 80% volume.
 -   `<video.mp4,60>` — plays video at 60% volume (0–100).